 4. Modify Your Tax Withholdings

-While it can be nice to get a check each spring from the IRS, it’s not so nice to know that you also gave Uncle Sam an interest-free loan for the year.
+While getting a check from the IRS each spring can be nice, it’s not so nice to know that you also gave Uncle Sam an interest-free loan for the year.
 So, if you are getting a significant tax return each year, it’s time to adjust your withholdings.

 You can do this by looking at tax rates for the next year, your expected income and credits, and any planned deductions.